 Bad channel identification#

-cleansing.bad_channel_identification.run(data, ch_names, fs, ref_areas=[[105, 120], [135, 145], [155, 195]], broadness=3, visual_inspection=True)#
+cleansing.bad_channel_identification.run(data, ch_names, fs, ref_areas=None, broadness=3, visual_inspection=True)#

 Identifies which channels have substantially more or less power in the frequency ranges defined by ref_areas.
 Channels whose power is more different than broadness (default: 3) standard deviations will be primed as faulty channels.
 In case visual inspection is active (default: True), the automatic results can be further refined via manual selection.
+Attention: Function is parallelized.
+Sensitive parts are placed within a locked area to avoid unexpected behaviour.

 Parameters:

-• broadness – Number of standard deviations threshold by which channels are automatically categorized as faulty.
+• broadness (float) – Number of standard deviations threshold by which channels are automatically categorized as faulty.
 In case visual inspection is enabled (recommended) this only results in priming the channels.

 Returns: